Is There a Dimmer Outlook Ahead for Ballard Power Systems Inc. (BLDP)?

-Ballard Power Systems Inc. (NASDAQ:BLDP) went up by 5.37% from its latest closing price compared to the recent 1-year high of $42.28.
-The company’s stock price has collected 3.72% of gains in the last five trading sessions.
-Press Release reported 11 hours ago that First Hydrogen to Build Two Hydrogen-Fuel-Cell Powered Light Commercial Demonstrator Vans
+Ballard Power Systems Inc. (NASDAQ:BLDP) went up by 5.24% from its latest closing price compared to the recent 1-year high of $42.28.
+The company’s stock price has collected 15.79% of gains in the last five trading sessions.
+Press Release reported on 10/25/21 that First Hydrogen to Build Two Hydrogen-Fuel-Cell Powered Light Commercial Demonstrator Vans

 Is It Worth Investing in Ballard Power Systems Inc. (NASDAQ :BLDP) Right Now?